Step #1: Motion to Modify

 Step #2: Summons

-The Summons in a modification action is the formal notice of the Petitioner filing a Motion to Modify and notifies the Respondent, former spouse, that he or she must file a Response within twenty (20) days of the Motion or may suffer default judgement.
+The Summons in a modification action is the formal notice of the Petitioner filing a Motion to Modify and notifies the Respondent, former spouse, that he or she must file a Response within twenty (20) days of the Motion or may suffer a default judgment.
 The summons must be served on the Respondent, unless he or she waives service by summons.

 Step #3: Response